Ficool

 ---

-Within a fractured lower echo of reality, something stirred.
+Inside a fractured lower echo of reality, something stirred.

 A voice—not fully formed, not fully stable—slithered through the cracks between perception.

-It did not need to be.
+Not loud.
+Didn't need to be.

-It insinuated itself into thought rather than sound.
+It pushed into thought instead of sound.

-"…Why remain bound by observation?"
+"…Why stay bound by observation?"

+The tone suggested more than commanded.
 Like a serpent speaking not to ears, but to inclination.

 A faint pause.